ACLU demands records of social media surveillance under Trump

 Related

 Following the 2015 mass shooting in San Bernardino, California, lawmakers became increasingly concerned about the use of social media by supporters of terrorist groups such as the Islamic State.
-Tashfeen Malik, one of the attackers, expressed support for violent jihad on social media, officials have said, before she was given a visa to come to the United States.
+Tashfeen Malik, one of the attackers, expressed support for violent jihad in direct, private messages on social media, officials have said, before she was given a visa to come to the United States.

+But former FBI Director James Comey said in Dec.
+2015 that the shooters did not post public jihadist messages on Facebook, in comments intended to resolve confusion over whether Malik had posted extremist messages on a public-facing account that officials could have seen when she applied for a visa.

 The seven government agencies subject to the FOIA request are the Department of Justice, the FBI, the Department of Homeland Security, U.S. Customs and Border Protection, U.S. Citizenship and Immigration Services, U.S. Immigration and Customs Enforcement, and the State Department.